The Last Thing I Put On, Are My Shoes.

 When I think about it, it’s not surprising because, in my early years as a professional clown, I needed to be in full costume for the character to come fully alive.

 It wasn’t until I evolved into a balloon entertainer that I realized I didn’t need a costume to make people laugh.
 Yet, people spend their entire life branding a character; I can relate to that need to be fully in character.

 Piano entertainer Dan Gillogly said,” he wore socks.”
-Magician Michael Karl wears house slippers, and magician Jeff Quinn talked about how he abandoned his shoes as his footsteps and shoe squeaking on the hardwood floor was picked up by studio mics and had to go barefoot to reduce foot noise.
+Magician Michael Karl wears house slippers, and magician Jeff Quinn talked about how he abandoned his shoes as his footsteps and shoe squeaking on the hardwood floor were picked up by studio mics and had to go barefoot to reduce foot noise.

 At one point, magician Phil Ackerly questioned, “What kind of shoes?”
 As he is getting comfortable in sneakers.

 The smallest group was the freestyling barefoot entertainers.
 Who like me have their feet free of confinement.
 Toes are clutching at the floor carpet.
 “Nope.
 Bare feet all the way here in Southern CA!” replied balloon entertainer Annie Caldwell.

 When I was building my virtual show, I have to admit that I too questioned do I wear shoes or not?
 The first time dress rehearsal, I was dressed from head to toe and walked or glided across the carpeted studio floor.
 Walking felt different.
 I was so fixated on getting all the technology right and new material in place that I practiced barefooted up to this point.
 Wearing shoes just felt wrong.